 ProtonMail distributes all of the cryptographic keys that are needed for communicating between users.
 This ensures that any ProtonMail user can seamlessly encrypt mail to any other ProtonMail user, with no possibility of data being intercepted.

-This approach makes sure all internal ProtonMail communications are encrypted, but it puts trust in our servers to distribute the right keys.
-Using trusted keys, a user can enforce that specific keys be used to encrypt for each contact without allowing the server to change them.
-Trusted keys are also known as pinned keys.
+This approach ensures that all internal ProtonMail communications are encrypted, but it requires our servers to distribute the right keys for your communication.
+If you would prefer to dictate which specific keys should be used to encrypt messages to each contact (without allowing the server to change them), you can use trusted keys.